MicrosoftDocs/dynamics-365-customer-engagement/ce/unified-service-desk/walkthrough-5-display-enhanced-session-information-displaying-session-name-overview-data.md

   - D365USD
 ---
 # Walkthrough 5: Display enhanced session information by displaying session name and overview data

-In the previous walkthrough, [Walkthrough 4: Display a Microsoft Dynamics 365 Customer Engagement apps record in a session in your agent application](../unified-service-desk/walkthrough-display-dynamics-365-record-session-agent-application.md), you learned how to display your customer record stored in a session in [!INCLUDE[pn_unified_service_desk](../includes/pn-unified-service-desk.md)].
+In the previous walkthrough, [Walkthrough 4: Display a record in a session in your agent application](../unified-service-desk/walkthrough-display-dynamics-365-record-session-agent-application.md), you learned how to display your customer record stored in a session in [!INCLUDE[pn_unified_service_desk](../includes/pn-unified-service-desk.md)].
 However, the experience would be better if you can identify each session with a unique name along with some key overview information about the record in a session.

  This walkthrough demonstrates how to dynamically display session name and session overview information to enhance the customer-interaction experience for your agents.
-This walkthrough is built on top of the previous walkthrough, [Walkthrough 4: Display a Microsoft Dynamics 365 Customer Engagement apps record in a session in your agent application](../unified-service-desk/walkthrough-display-dynamics-365-record-session-agent-application.md).
+This walkthrough is built on top of the previous walkthrough, [Walkthrough 4: Display a record in a session in your agent application](../unified-service-desk/walkthrough-display-dynamics-365-record-session-agent-application.md).

 ## Prerequisites

-- You must have completed [Walkthrough 1: Build a simple agent application](../unified-service-desk/walkthrough-1-build-a-simple-agent-application.md) and [Walkthrough 4: Display a Microsoft Dynamics 365 Customer Engagement apps record in a session in your agent application](../unified-service-desk/walkthrough-display-dynamics-365-record-session-agent-application.md).
+- You must have completed [Walkthrough 1: Build a simple agent application](../unified-service-desk/walkthrough-1-build-a-simple-agent-application.md) and [Walkthrough 4: Display a record in a session in your agent application](../unified-service-desk/walkthrough-display-dynamics-365-record-session-agent-application.md).
 The configurations that you completed in those walkthroughs are required in this walkthrough.

 - This walkthrough assumes that you’ll be using the same user credential that you used in walkthrough 1 to sign in to the agent application at the end of the walkthrough to test the application.
 If a different user will be testing the application, you must assign the user to **Contoso Configuration**. [!INCLUDE[proc_more_information](../includes/proc-more-information.md)] [Walkthrough 1: Build a simple agent application](../unified-service-desk/walkthrough-1-build-a-simple-agent-application.md)